Unveiling the Mystery: Simplifying the Square Root of 24

 -

 Geometry: Calculating lengths of diagonals in squares, rectangles, or triangles often involves simplifying square roots.
-For instance, finding the diagonal of a square with side length 'a' involves simplifying √(2a²).
+Here's one way to look at it: finding the diagonal of a square with side length 'a' involves simplifying √(2a²).

 -